Do you need to make more money starting yesterday?

 If you can fix computers ailing from malware, viruses, or the dreaded spinning color wheel or the blue screen of death, you could be in business.

 You can start a computer repair business from home very quickly.
 Get the word out by advertising in local publications and Craigslist.
-Pass out business cards, flyers, and brochures to local businesses which utilize a lot of computers.
+Pass out business cards, flyers, and brochures to local businesses that utilize a lot of computers.

 8. Music Lessons